All the important things you need to know if you're new to the Institute or to the University.

 All students are provided with a free University email account.
 Please remember to set up your email account as important and sometimes urgent information will be emailed to you using this account.
 This is the only email address that University staff will use to contact you.

 If you prefer to use a different email account, please ensure you redirect emails from your University account.

 All of the Institute's graduate students are automatically subscribed to the Institute's graduate mailing list.

 Facilities at the Asia Institute

-Those who are not graduate students of the Institute or adjunct graduate students are not permitted to use these facilities and will be asked to leave.
+Those who are not graduate students of the Institute are not permitted to use these facilities and will be asked to leave.

 Students experiencing difficulties with the computers or printer should contact Information Technology Services for assistance online or call 8344 0888.